 ‘They‘ knew perfectly well she didn’t have enough popular support because there have been one too many scandals where the Clintons are concerned.
 So either ‘They‘ -They as in the real government that lurks in the shadows and chooses which puppets get to play politician-, knew perfectly well that Hillary didn’t have a majority and figured a way to get rid of Bernie Sanders via Superdelegates (and you thought your vote meant something) and other pied piper operation tactics.
 These could have been simple emotional and media manipulation by playing on people’s gullibility and convincing them that the press hated Trump, therefore he must be doing something right.

-The second option, specially with regards to Qanon is that, ‘patriots are in control‘ and, based on everything Qanon has said up until now, They, in this case Qteam, have actually rigged the election to put Trump into a position of power.
+The second option, especially with regards to Qanon is that ‘Patriots are in control’ and, based on everything Qanon has said up until now, They, in this case, Qteam, have actually rigged the election to put Trump into a position of power.
 I have explained on several occasions my belief that Qanon was never a LARP, but a psychological cyber warfare operation.

 But surely not.
-Surely Trump is not puppet.
-He is his own man because he is charismatic and appeals to the masses by using simple dialectics rather than complicated political rhetoric that nobody fully understand.
+Surely Trump is not a puppet.
+He is his own man because he is charismatic and appeals to the masses by using simple dialectics rather than complicated political rhetoric that nobody fully understands.

 “Trump is not a globalist”, say his followers.
 “Trump is a man of the people”, say his worshipers.
 He cares for justice.
 He cares for the truth.
 He cares for Assange and Wikileaks, right?